valaydesai03/slate/source/index.md

 }
 ```

-> Make sure to replace `meowmeowmeow` with your API key and :isin is valid code of ISIN.
+> Make sure to replace `<yourAPIkey>` with your API key and :isin is valid code of ISIN.

 Gets the ISIN object according to the supplied ISIN code.